Mitsubishi Eclipse Cross review and buyer’s guide

 Click here to download the Eclipse Cross brochure and spec sheet >>

 You might think of it as an ‘Outlander Lite’.
-So ditching the third row seats in the bigger sister means Eclipse Cross is a highly practical five-seater, but comes with a far more recent crash testing regime under its belt than ASX, and it has all the software and hardware updates that put it on par with Mitsubishi’s contemporary cars.
+Not having third-row seats like in the bigger sister means Eclipse Cross is a highly practical five-seater, but comes with a far more recent crash-testing regime under its belt than smaller, cheaper ASX.
+Eclipse Cross also has the software and hardware updates that put it on par with Mitsubishi’s contemporary cars.
+But its compactness also makes it more affordable.

 You also have the option to have Eclipse Cross as a plug-in hybrid with the ability to drive it in full EV mode, for around 50km or less, making it a great choice if you need to do the usual running around getting your kids to school and then yourself to the office, without pumping anything out the exhaust.